mozilla/glean/docs/appendix/glossary.md

 ## Pipeline

-The data pipeline is the infrastructure that collects, stores, and analyzes Telemetry data from our products and logs from various services.
+The data pipeline is the infrastructure that collects, stores, and analyzes telemetry data from our products and logs from various services.
 See [An overview of Mozilla’s Data Pipeline](https://docs.telemetry.mozilla.org/concepts/pipeline/gcp_data_pipeline.html).

 ## Submission